 In an authoritative state, rights derive from the state and are granted to people.
-In a free state, rights derive form people and are granted to the state.
+In a free state, rights derive from people and are granted to the state.

 The goal of the Stasi was to imprison everyone critical of the regime.
 To do that they tried to map out the lives of everyone—where they went, what they did, what they said and who they talked to.
 This was painstakingly difficult and required tremendous resources.

-But today we live in a society the Stasi couldn’t even dream of.
+Today we live in a society the Stasi couldn’t even dream of.
 There’s no need for a shady person to follow us around, because we already have a surveillance device in our pocket.
-All information they could ever want is already available, they just have reach out and grab it.9
+All information they could ever want is already available, they just have reach out and grab it.

 Back in 2013 Edward Snowden revealed that governments were doing just this.

 Here are just some of the things he leaked:

 The N.S.A. (the U.S. intelligence service) collect all U.S. phone calls and text messages.
 They also collect foreign phone calls, including those of foreign leaders such as Angela Merkel.

 The GCHQ (the british intelligence service) can remotely control your phone.
 They can for example turn it on remotely and use the microphone to record you.